stef0u/stef0u.github.io/_posts/blog/2015-12-24-hello-world.md

 * Operate sprint team(s) with 0 employee turnover until product release

 **Objective:**
-Be a better athele
+Be a better athlete

 * Compete in at least 4 triathlons
 * Place Top 5 in age group in at least one triathlon
 * Hit average splits of <1:40min/100m swim, >33km/hr bike, and 4:20min/km run
-* Compete in at least 4 fun races with same ranking as previous seasons
+* Compete in at least 4 fun races with at least the same ranking as previous seasons

 **Objective:**
 Be a better photographer